 Did You Know?

-- Drain all standing water by pulling the plug on your transom and live well at the boat launch.
+- Drain all standing water by pulling the transom plug, draining the live-well and opening all other water-containing devices on the vessel at the boat launch.

-- If you think you’ve seen an invasive species in the wild, please contact the Invading Species Hotline at 1-800-563-7711, or visit the EDDMapS Ontario website to report a sighting.
+- If you think you’ve seen an invasive species in the wild, snap a photo, note your location, and report to the Invading Species Hotline at 1-800-563-7711, or report online at www.EDDMapS.org.